scy/perthensis/README.md

         x += 1
 # Launch that task, too.
 This is a shorthand way of calling create_task():
 sch(counter)

+# Next, let's define a variable to be manipulated via a rotary encoder.
+n = 0

+def rotary_callback(modify):
+    global n
+    n += modify

+# The rotary is connected to pins 4 and 5 and they need a pull-up.
+# Pin inversion (via `invert=True`) and reversing the direction
+# (via `reverse=True`) are available, too.
+rotary = DebouncedRotary(4, 5, rotary_callback, Pin.PULL_UP)

+# The TimerDebounce class can debounce multiple pins with just one
+# hardware timer.
+Here, we use timer 3.
+The timer will be started and stopped
+# dynamically on demand (only when debouncing) to save CPU cycles.
+tdb = TimerDebounce(3)

+# When the button on pin 36 is pushed, print the value of our rotary variable.
+def push_callback(pin_id, pin_value):
+    global n
+    print(n)

+# You can modify the time the button needs to have a constant value by passing
+# the `threshold` parameter (in milliseconds).
+tdb.add_pin(36, push_callback, Pin.PULL_UP)

 # Give control to the scheduler.
 This method will never return.
 sch.run_forever()